nel-lab/mesmerize-napari/docs/source/tutorial.rst

 **NOTE:** The text box will turn green when the parent data path is valid, and red when it is invalid.

+Next, open a new batch by clicking the following button:

+FIGURE

+A window will launch allowing you to choose a directory to store the batch file (.pikle) within.
+Make sure to choose a directory that comes *after* the parent directory.

+FIGURE

+Once you've created a new batch, select an input movie to use.
+In this case, we will use the demoMovie.tif from the example_movies folder.
+To select a movie, click the **Input Movie** button:

+FIGURE

+Once you've selected a movie, you should also see the combo box below *Recent Input Movies* has updated to contain the path to the input movie file.
+This will allow you to quickly set the input movie path for each process (MCORR, CNMF(E)) you want to run.
+For now, the most recently opened movie will be the input movie path used for a process you create, so no change is necessary.

 Motion Correction (MCORR)
 ==============